-Important dates for the round starting in July 2022.
+Table 7 Important dates for the round starting in January 2023.

-An online question and answer session will be held for each stream in August 2022.
-Details will be posted on the Energy Saver website.
+An online question and answer session will be held for each stream at the end of February or April 2023 (dates to be confirmed).
+Details will be posted on the energy website.

-If the office decides to extend the registration period, it will publish the new deadline on the Energy Saver website.
-The office will provide this update at least one week before the original closing date.
+If the Office decides to extend the registration period, it will publish the new deadline on the energy website.
+The Office will provide this update at least one week before the original closing date.